vic/SPC/README.md

 # - run SPC f s to save the file
 SPC ff -r foo RET i -r "Hello World" ESC SPC fs RET
 ```

-`SPC` expects an Emacs daemon to be already running and ready to receive keyboard macros.
-You can start such a daemon manually within Emacs by executing `M-x server-start`.
-Or by using a nixos or nix-darwin service that starts an emacs daemon.

-There are many options that let you customize how `SPC` talks to your Emacs daemon.
-Running `SPC --help` shows the command usage.

 ### Installing with NixOS or Home-Manager